Northrop B-2 Spirit: Overview

 The B-2 Spirit was developed to take over the USAF's vital penetration missions, allowing it to travel deep into enemy territory to deploy ordnance, which could include nuclear weapons.
 The B-2 is a flying wing aircraft, meaning that it has no fuselage or tail.
 It has significant advantages over previous bombers due to its blend of low-observable technologies with high aerodynamic efficiency and a large payload.
 Low observability provides greater freedom of action at high altitudes, thus increasing both range and field of view for onboard sensors.
 The USAF reports its range as about 6000 nmi.
 At cruising altitude, the B-2 refuels every six hours, taking on up to 50 ST of fuel at a time.

 The development and construction of the B-2 required pioneering use of computer-aided design and manufacturing technologies due to its complex flight characteristics and design requirements to maintain very low visibility to multiple means of detection.
 The B-2 bears a resemblance to earlier Northrop aircraft; the YB-35 and YB-49 were both flying wing bombers that had been canceled in development in the early 1950s, allegedly for political reasons.
 The resemblance goes as far as B-2 and YB-49 having the same wingspan.
 The YB-49 also had a small radar cross-section.

 About 80 pilots fly the B-2.
 Each aircraft has a crew of two, a pilot in the left seat and mission commander in the right, and has provisions for a third crew member if needed.
 For comparison, the B-1B has a crew of four and the B-52 has a crew of five.
 The B-2 is highly automated, and one crew member can sleep in a camp bed, use a toilet, or prepare a hot meal while the other monitors the aircraft, unlike most two-seat aircraft.
 Extensive sleep cycle and fatigue research was conducted to improve crew performance on long sorties.
 Advanced training is conducted at the USAF Weapons School.

+The B-2 uses four General Electric F118 turbofan engines, producing 19,000 pounds of thrust each for a total of 62,000 pounds of thrust.